 Finally, under the FAA, one may make a claim for ‘bereavement damages’.
 This is a further lump sum award fixed by the amount prescribed under the Act at the date of death, currently at £12,980.
 There is much controversy surrounding the provision of bereavement damages, largely because only a very restricted class of persons are entitled to make the claim.
 Currently, you can only claim if the deceased person was your spouse or civil partner, or if they were your child under the age of eighteen and unmarried at the date of their death.
 If the child was illegitimate, only their mother is entitled to claim the damages.
 Children are not entitled to claim in respect of their deceased parents.

 There are calls by the Association of Personal Injury Lawyers (‘APIL’) to reform the law in respect of bereavement damages.
 APIL are campaigning to widen the category of eligible Claimants, as well as to increase the sum payable by the negligent party.
 Each member of our Personal Injury and Clinical Negligence team here at Barlow Robbins is an active member of APIL and we too, fully support the campaign.

 Whilst this article has provided a synopsis on the law of damages in respect of fatal accidents, it must be emphasised that it is a hugely complex area which requires specialist input from the outset.
-Our team at Barlow Robbins has vast experience in supporting bereaved families at the most challenging time in their lives and ensuring they receive what they are entitled to.
+Our team of personal injury solicitors and clinical negligence solicitors at Barlow Robbins has vast experience in supporting bereaved families at the most challenging time in their lives and ensuring they receive what they are entitled to.